-A failure or interruption of one or more of those services, including as a result of breaches, cyber-attacks, system malfunctions or failures, or other technological risks, could negatively affect the business operations of the FHLBanks and the Office of Finance.
-If one or more of these key external parties were not able to perform their functions for a period of time, at an acceptable service level, or for increased volumes, the FHLBanks' and the Office of Finance's business operations could be constrained, disrupted, or otherwise negatively affected.
-For instance, the Federal Reserve Banks suffered a widespread outage on February 24, 2021, which resulted in disruptions to its payment services and other financial services across the U.S., including services used by the FHLBanks and the Office of Finance.
+A failure or interruption of one or more of those services, including as a result of breaches, cyber-attacks, system malfunctions, disruptions or failures, other technological risks, or natural disasters, could negatively affect the business operations of the FHLBanks and the Office of Finance.
+If one or more of these key external parties were not able to perform their functions for a period of time, at an acceptable service level, or for increased volumes, including as a result of other third-party failures or disruptions (e.g., due to the interconnectedness of the financial markets and related infrastructures), the FHLBanks' and the Office of Finance's business operations could be constrained, disrupted, or otherwise negatively affected.
+For instance, the Federal Reserve Banks suffered a widespread outage in February 2021, which resulted in disruptions to its payment services and other financial services across the U.S., including services used by the FHLBanks and the Office of Finance.
 Additionally, the use of vendors and other third parties also exposes the FHLBanks and the Office of Finance to the risk of a loss of data, intellectual property, or confidential information, or other harm.
 To the extent that vendors do not conduct their activities under appropriate standards, the FHLBanks and the Office of Finance could also be exposed to reputational risk.